9Quid/WindowsServer2022-Lab/6.File Server Management/README.md

 **Figure shows advanced permission settings for the Public Folder**

-  - Note: When setting NTFS permissions, I first removed then explicitly added only the groups that required access.
+  - `Note`: When setting NTFS permissions, I first removed all existing permissions then explicitly added only the groups that required access.

 **Step 3: Configure Share Permissions**